hedayaahmed/Website/README.md

 # E-commerce Website
-it is an e-commerce website for a University course project.
+It is an e-commerce website for a University course project.
 The website for shipping any selected item.
 Just copy the link of the item from the provided websites.
 Using PHP, XML, HTML, CSS, JavaScript.

 ## live link
 https://github.com/hedayaahmed/Website-.git